What is a Software Development Company?

 - Invoice Setup: Register and issue electronic invoices

-- Labor Registration: Register employees and sign labor contracts with social insurance declaration
+- Labor Registration: Register employees and sign labor contracts with social insurance declaration.

 Step 5: Business Launch